Raouf25/Spring-Boot-efficient-search-API/README.md

 All together:
 ```
-GET /api/cars?country=USA&sort=createDate,desc&limit=100&offset=2
+GET /api/cars?country=Japan&sort=createDate,desc&limit=100&offset=2
 ```
-This query should result in the list of 100 cars from the USA, sorted descending by the creation date, and the presented records are on the second page, which means they are from a 101–200 record number range.
+This query should result in the list of 100 cars from the Japan, sorted descending by the creation date, and the presented records are on the second page, which means they are from a 101–200 record number range.

 ### How to run the project